Tadakha: Release

 The movie was released on 10 May 2013 after being given a U/A Certificate by The Censor Board.

 Reception

 Box office

-Tadakha was made with a budget of ₹150 million and collected a share of ₹210 million at the box office.
+Tadakha was made with a budget of ₹150 million and collected a share of ₹21 crore at the box office.
 Tamannaah Bhatia took a pay cheque of ₹15 million for Tadakha and Chaitanya took satellite rights as remuneration.
 Andrea took ₹5 million and Sunil took ₹25 million as their remunerations.

 Critical response

 Tadakha received good reviews from critics, now running gave it the rating 3/5 Idle brain gave a review of rating 3.25/5 stating "Tadakha has all ingredients to satisfy masses." apherald.com gave a review of rating 3.5/5 stating "Don't Wait For Its DVD."
 123telugu.com gave a review of rating 3.25/5 stating "Tadakha makes for a decent summer watch."
 Oneindia Entertainment gave a review stating "Tadakha is a good commercial entertainer and the director has nicely adopted Vettai in Telugu with few changes to suit the tastes of Telugu audience.
 It has some sentimental scenes to woo family audience.
 If you have not watched Vettai, don't miss this film." way2movies.com gave a review of rating 3/5 stating "Thadaka has all the right commercial elements including action, humor, romance, glamour with good technical values, also sticks to the Telugu audiences nativity factor.
 The film has all the needed elements to set the cash registers ringing at the Box-Office."
 Telugucinema.com gave a review of rating 3/5 stating "Tadakha is a decent mass entertainer.
 Time pass flick.
 Entertaining first half and glamour quotient are its strong points."